carlomilanesi/measures-rs/docs/Motivation.md

 ## Vector and affine transformations

 When using vector measures in a plane or in the 3D space, it is quite typical to need to perform vector operations.
-There are good linear algebra crates, like the crate `nalgebra`, which could be used for this.
+There are good linear algebra libraries, like the crate `nalgebra`, which could be used for this.
 Though, when using them, it is not possible to keep the measurement unit information of components.
 Consider the following Rust program, which uses the crate `nalgebra`:

 ```rust
 extern crate nalgebra;